-The National Spatial Strategy (NSS) Click here to download the National Spatial Strategy Summary Guide in PDF format (420kb) is a coherent national planning framework for Ireland for the next 20 years Click here to download the full text of the National Spatial Strategy in PDF format.(4mbs).
-The NSS aims to achieve a better balance of social, economic and physical development across Ireland, supported by more effective planning.
-In order to drive development in the regions, the NSS proposes that areas of sufficient scale and critical mass will be built up through a network of gateways and hubs.
+The National Spatial Strategy 2002-2020 was the predecessor of the current National Planning Framework.The NSS aimed to achieve a better balance of social, economic and physical development across Ireland, supported by more effective planning.
+In order to drive development in the regions, the NSS proposed that areas of sufficient scale and critical mass would be built up through a network of gateways and hubs.

-While the National Development Plan 2000-2006 identified Dublin, Cork, Limerick/Shannon, Galway and Waterford as existing gateways, the NSS designated four new national level gateways – the towns of Dundalk and Sligo and the linked gateways of Letterkenny/(Derry) and the Midland towns of Athlone/Tullamore/Mullingar (See Map).
+While the National Development Plan 2000-2006 identified Dublin, Cork, Limerick/Shannon, Galway and Waterford as existing gateways, the NSS designated four new national level gateways – the towns of Dundalk and Sligo and the linked gateways of Letterkenny/(Derry) and the Midland towns of Athlone/Tullamore/Mullingar

-The National Development Plan (NDP) 2007-2013 aligns the Strategy centrally within it through a specific horizontal chapter on balanced regional development.
-This Government commitment to aligning the regional development dimension of the NDP 2007-2013 with the NSS objectives and the prioritisation of capital investment in line with the NSS will establish the Strategy as a viable and practical policy measure to encourage more balanced regional development.
-This will place the NSS at the heart of our capital infrastructure decisions over the next seven years.
-A Gateway Innovation Fund (GIF) is being provided for in the NDP 2007-2013 which aims to enhance the growth of the 9 gateway cities and towns identified under the NSS.
-At Regional level, a key policy bridge between national development priorities and local planning has been put in place with the adoption in mid 2004 of Regional Planning Guidelines (RPG’s).
-At County and City level, Integrated Planning Frameworks are in place for almost all gateways.
+The National Development Plan (NDP) 2007-2013 aligned the Strategy centrally within it through a specific horizontal chapter on balanced regional development.
+This Government commitment to aligning the regional development dimension of the NDP 2007-2013 with the NSS objectives and the prioritisation of capital investment in line with the NSS established the Strategy as a viable and practical policy measure to encourage more balanced regional development.
+This placed the NSS at the heart of our capital infrastructure decisions during its lifetime.
+A Gateway Innovation Fund (GIF) was provided for in the NDP 2007-2013 which aimed to enhance the growth of the 9 gateway cities and towns identified under the NSS.
+At Regional level, a key policy bridge between national development priorities and local planning was put in place with the adoption in mid-2004 of Regional Planning Guidelines (RPGs).
+At County and City level, Integrated Planning Frameworks were put in place for almost all gateways.